-The latest Global Visa Restrictions Index released by the residence and citizenship planning firm Henley & Partners found that the Lao People’s Democratic Republic, or Laos, has visa-free access to 48 countries in the world.
+The latest Global Visa Restrictions Index released by the residence and citizenship planning firm Henley & Partners found that the Lao People’s Democratic Republic, or Laos, has visa-free access to 48 countries worldwide.
 Some of these countries include most nations in the Southeast Asia region, as well as other non-Asian countries like Gambia, Ecuador, and Dominica.

-While this encourages Laotians to travel out of their country, it is without a doubt that Laos is also a growing global tourist destination on its own, and here are the top 10 must-visit tourist attractions in this country:
+While the government encourages Laotians to travel out of their country, it is without a doubt that Laos is also a growing global tourist destination on its own; here are the top 10 must-visit tourist attractions in this country:

 1. The Plain of Jars in Phonsavan

 Phonsavan translates to “hills of paradise”—this holds true, as the city’s topography consists mostly of hills and grasslands.
-On one certain area of the city is the Plain of Jars, a wide stretch of land where thousands of jar-like stone structures are scattered about.
-The Plain of Jars is one of the most significant prehistoric sites in Asia.
-A lot of people believe that the jars date back to as early as 500 BC.
+One particular city area is the Plain of Jars, a wide stretch of land where thousands of jar-like stone structures are scattered about.
+The Plain of Jars is one of Asia’s most significant prehistoric sites.
+Many believe that the jars date back to as early as 500 BC.

 2. Nam Ha National Protected Area in Luang Namtha